1. What kind of program is the DOE Scholars Program? What is its purpose?

 Available internships will be determined by participating DOE sites.
 Participation is dependent upon program need and available funding.
 See potential locations.
 Locations vary by year based on project needs.

-Yes, the ORAU SEP Travel Office will arrange and pay for travel from your home or institution if your permanent address is more than 50 miles from your appointment site.
+Yes, the SAWD Travel Office will arrange and pay for travel from your home or institution if your permanent address is more than 50 miles from your appointment site.
 If you choose to drive, you will be reimbursed at the current federal reimbursement rate for actual mileage from your home or institution to the appointment site, up to the cost of the lowest available commercial airfare.
 Reimbursements are made according to the federally approved travel policy.
 See Travel for more information.

 Some of the appointments are located in areas without public transportation and having your personal vehicle may be required.
 You are responsible for your own daily transportation to and from your DOE internship site.
-Contact ORAU for more information as needed.
+Contact ORISE for more information as needed.

 No, you are responsible for the cost of your own housing at the appointment site during your internship.
-Contact ORAU for more information as needed.
+Contact ORISE for more information as needed.

 All stipends paid to you are reported to the Internal Revenue Service.
-ORAU administers all stipend payments and does not withhold taxes from these payments.
+ORAU/ORISE administers all stipend payments and does not withhold taxes from these payments.
 Participants should give consideration to filing form 1040-ES on a quarterly basis and paying estimated income taxes in order to avoid late payment penalties.
 Participants should consult a tax professional regarding state and federal income tax requirements.
 See Stipend Information for more details.

 Your DOE mentor will let us know when you will be expected to report, and that starting date will be stated in your official appointment letter.
 Most scholars start in June, but factors such as class schedules, housing availability and facility schedules may result in an earlier or later starting date.
 You should be willing to commit 40 hours per week during your internship.
 See Start of Appointment.